celeron55/taliaivo_sw/README.txt

 	2. 4.7k to GND (e.g. R20, R10, C17 or C20)
 	* This connects ADC to monitor Vbat
 5. Solder U6(MPU6050).9 -> U6.8 (or to any other 3.3V pad)
+	* NOTE: A tiny jumper wire is easier to add than a solder blob
 	* This configures MPU6050 to use a certain address (otherwise it uncontrollably wiggles between two)